avnii-jain/p5js-motion-experiments/README.md

 # 🎨 p5.js Motion Experiments

-This repository contains a set of beginner-friendly experiments built using p5.js to explore motion, animation, and mathematical visualization.
+This repository demonstrates my initial exploration of creative coding using p5.js, focusing on motion, animation, and mathematical visualization.

 ## 🚀 Overview